szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 ### Writing Pseudo-code

 One common mistake for beginners in approaching code and coding problems is trying to solve a problem entirely in JavaScript.
 While this may seem like an obvious and commonsense approach, it is actually not always the best way to tackle a problem.
-Often, when creating complex programs, it is often useful to flesh out the structure and logic of your program before even writing any code.
+Often, when creating complex programs, it is often useful to flesh out the structure and logic of your program before even writing any code or when faced with a seemingly unsolvable problem.

 This practice is called __pseudo-coding__.
 Pseudo-code is an amalgamation of code-like expressions and regular English (or whatever natural language you are most comfortable with).
 There's no correct way to write pseudo-code--you make it up as you go along.
 As long as it looks a little bit like code and follows the same general pattern and procedure, you're doing well.